killolgovani/plutons/StockViz_Live Project/Equity_stock.md

 ```

-    Error in eval(expr, envir, enclos): object 'RETURNS' not found
+    Error in RETURNS[] = 0: object 'RETURNS' not found
     Traceback: